flightaware/zookeepertcl/README.md

 zookeeper::zookeeper debug_level debug
 ```

-debug level can be debug, info, warn or error.
+debug level can be debug, info, warn, error or none.

-`zookeeper::zookeeper version`` returns the version of the C client, like **3.4.6**.
+`zookeeper::zookeeper version` returns the version of the C client, like **3.4.6**.
 (The version of zookeeper Tcl can always be determined using `package require zookeeper` or one of various other Tcl package methods.)

 zookeeper::zookeeper init name host timeout ?-async callback?